 Wrong.
 Like, way wrong.

-That’s why our Emissaries stressed the importance of successfully managing the post-sale transition.
+That’s why our Emissaries stressed the importance of successfully managing the deal closure or post-sale transition.
 It’s not only good for your client, it’s good for you.
 Here’s how to keep those post-sale ties strong.

 Be there for a successful transition.